 - 1. When in question as to whether an action is a false start or illegal motion, it is a false start. - 2.
 Officials will work to keep offensive linemen legal and will call only when obvious or when a warning to the player and a subsequent warning to the coach are ignored.
-Don't wait till the fourth quarter to enforce rule. - 3.
-If the offensive player is lined up with their head clearly behind the rear end of the snapper, a foul will be called without a warning. - 4.
+Don't wait till the fourth quarter to enforce rule.
+Officials shall treat formation warnings separately for normal scrimmage downs, punts and field goal/PAT. - 3.
+If an ineligible lineman's helmet is breaking a line drawn through the waistline of the snapper, he is legally on the line of scrimmage.
+If an ineligible lineman's helmet is anywhere between the waistline of the snapper and his rear end, a warning should be given but a foul will be called if multiple warnings have already been given.
+If the offensive player is lined up with their head clearly behind the rear end of the snapper, a foul will be called without warning. - 4.
 Don't be technical on an offensive player who is a wide receiver or slot back in determining if they are off the line of scrimmage.
+Any wide receiver lined up more than one yard off the LOS is considered in the backfield.
 When in question, it is not a foul. - 5.
-Wide receivers or slot backs lined up outside a tight end will be ruled on the line of scrimmage and covering the tight end if there is no stagger between their alignments.
-If in question, they are not covered - 6.
+Wide receivers or slot backs lined up outside a tight end will be ruled on the line of scrimmage and covering the tight end if there is not clear separation between their alignments.
+Any covered wide receiver intentionally lined up in an ineligible position must meet the same requirements as an originally ineligible lineman.
+If in question, they are not covered up. - 6.
 When in question regarding player position on movement by the defense into the neutral zone which causes the offense to move, a player is moving toward the offensive player.
-This protects both that player and the two adjacent offensive players. - 7.
-Any time a defensive player initially aligned tight to the line of scrimmage jumps forward, and there is a question whether they were in the neutral zone and the appropriate offensive player(s) moves, shut down the play and penalize the defense. - 8.
+This protects both that player and the two adjacent offensive players.

+- 7. Any time a defensive player initially aligned tight to the line of scrimmage jumps forward, and there is a question whether they were in the neutral zone and the appropriate offensive player(s) moves, shut down the play and penalize the defense. - 8.
 Any time a defensive player shoots the gap, and there is a question as to contact, err on the side of offside and shut the play down to avoid a free shot on the quarterback. - 9.
-Formations during the execution of a trick or unusual play have the highest degree of scrutiny and should be completely legal.

-10. When in question, a quick or abrupt movement by the center or quarterback is a false start.
+Formations during the execution of a trick or unusual play have the highest degree of scrutiny and should be completely legal. - 10.
+When in question, a quick or abrupt movement by the center or quarterback is a false start. - 11.
+The snapper shall not be permitted to move the ball more than 1⁄2 yard forward when taking his stance nor allow the ball to be moved over the line to gain or goal line.
+The play shall be shut down, the ball reset, and the player and his coach warned.
+A foul for a False Start shall be considered after a warning.